-On the fifth day of the trek, you will walk for a total of 5 hours from Namche to spring on to the Tengboche village.
+On the fourth day of the trek, you will walk for a total of 5 hours from Namche to spring on to the Tengboche village.
 The village is home to the biggest Buddhist monastery of the region.
 The Tengboche village is a small traditional Sherpa village in the Khumbu Region.
 The village offers views of the Everest and such other peaks like Lhotse and Nuptse.
 Today, along the way, we will see the Everest, Nuptse, Lhotse and the Thamserku peaks.
 Also, enjoy the opportunity to see the wildlife such as the pheasants, musk deer and Himalayan Thar.
 Overnight in a tea house in Tengboche.

-On day sixth of your trek, you will get the chance to spot several chortens and mani walls on the way to Dingboche, where you can also relax for your minor health issues.
+Today you will get the chance to spot several Chortens and Mani walls on the way to Dingboche, where you can also relax for your minor health issues.
 Similarly, a delicious lunch that will simply blow you away, will be served to you.
 The feature of the walk today is a close-up view of Mt.
 Ama Dablam, the Lobuche River, and a beautiful vista of fields.
 Walk through the Rhododendron Forests and a suspension bridge over Imja Khola passing several Sherpa villages.
-You will realise the changes in geography from lush forest to dry deserted mountains until you reach Dingboche.
-Overnight in a teahouse in Dingboche.
+You will realize the changes in geography from lush forest to dry deserted mountains until you reach Dingboche.
+Overnight in a tea house in Dingboche.

 You will have a full day to rest or explore around the valleys of Chhukung and Imja Khola.
 This particular area links with the high passes of Amphu Laptsa and Makalu Barun National Park.
 Overnight in a tea house in Dingboche.